vinsidious/gac/docs/CONTRIBUTING.md

 #### Provider Integration Tests

 Provider integration tests make real API calls to verify that provider implementations work correctly with actual APIs.
-These tests are marked with `@pytest.mark.providers` and are skipped by default to:
+These tests are marked with `@pytest.mark.integration` and are skipped by default to:

 - Avoid consuming API credits during regular development
 - Prevent test failures when API keys are not configured